 - Visit the Chief Electoral Officer of Karnataka’s website.
 In the home page, log on to the portal using the credentials.

-- Select the form for “Transposing your name in the electoral roll”.
+- Select the form for “Transposing your name in the voter list;.
 After this, you will be required to enter details about your Assembly Constituency and district.

 - Form 8 A will be displayed which is for transposition of entry in electoral roll by correcting the entry.
 You will be asked to enter a few details in the form like name, date of birth, address etc.